spectrocloud/librarium/docs/docs-content/clusters/cluster-management/platform-settings/pause-platform-upgrades.md

 ## Prerequisites

-* Cluster Admin permissions or Tenant Admin permissions when pausing upgrades for all clusters within tenant scope.
+* Cluster admin permissions or Tenant admin permissions when pausing upgrades for all clusters within tenant scope.

 * An existing cluster.
 Follow this [tutorial](../../clusters.md) to get started.